yoav-klein/sigstore/sign-file/README.md

 * Fulcio passes the certificate back to cosign
 * Cosign signs the file with the private key
 * Cosign gets read of the private key
+* Signature and Certificate are pushed to Rekor for verification

 ## Usage
 ---